111989/machine_learning/README.txt

 Refer to svm.pdf for more information about SVM and the mathematical concepts involved, and to perceptron_adaboost.pdf for Perceptron and Adaboost.
-Said files can be found in 'Reports' folder.
+Said files can be found in 'reports' folder.